 Dogs should be wormed and vaccinated on a regular basis and should receive a regular veterinary checkup.

-Dogs should be socialized at least to the point of accepting handling from strangers.
+Dogs should be well socialized.
 Special training, secure confinement, and neutering should be considered with overly aggressive dogs.

 Copyright © 2019 Mush with PRIDE - All Rights Reserved.